shaisachs/origin-of-sadness/origin-of-sadness.md

 ***

-The ground was still a little damp from rain earlier in the week, and so the soil yielded easily to the spade.
-Henry turned the dirt over, created a little mound, and pressed his thumb into the top.
+The ground was still a little damp from rain earlier in the week; the planting project would go very quickly.
+Henry dug another hole, prepared a little bed of soil.

 "I'm ready for another seed, Poppet."